avasdao/nexajs/packages/Zkp/examples/README.md

-# NEXA.js Zero-knowledge Proof Examples
+# NEXA.js Zero Knowledge Protocol Examples

-A complete guide to ALL the Zero-knowledge Proof commands available from the protocol.
+A complete guide to ALL the Zero Knowledge Protocol commands available from the protocol.

 # Table of contents